The general call for abstracts for oral and poster presentations for the APHA 2023 Annual Meeting and Expo is now closed.

-The call for abstracts for the 2022 meeting is now closed.
+The call for late breaker abstracts for 2023 is also now closed.

 Rules and regulations

 - It is the policy of the American Public Health Association to hold events (meetings, conferences, and professional gatherings) where physical and communication barriers do not exclude people with disabilities from attending and participating.
 Presentations must be accessible to all including closed captioning of videos.

 - Submission of an abstract constitutes a commitment by the presenting author to present their work if the abstract is accepted.

 - You do not have to be a member to submit an abstract.
 However, if your abstract is accepted for presentation, the presenting author MUST become an individual APHA member and MUST register for the Annual Meeting.
 The membership requirement does not apply to APHA Learning Institutes faculty or invited session speakers.
 Discounted individual membership rates are available to employees of Agency/Organization Members.

 - Session organizers and moderators are required to register for the meeting.

 - APHA records presentations for on-demand viewing.
 The recordings will also be available for sale after the meeting.
 There is no option to present and not be recorded.
 Please keep this in mind when determining if/what to present.

 - Abstracts submitted and accepted for the APHA Annual Meeting may not be presented at any other meeting (unless presented internally within your organization/university) or published prior to November 2023.
 It is the author's responsibility to submit their paper to a journal for publication after the meeting.
 Guidelines for manuscript submissions to the American Journal of Public Health.

 - Word count for abstract text must be 250 or less unless otherwise noted in the section’s Call for Abstracts instructions.